-- 4. Letters sent to employee and person complained of within four weeks of receipt of disclosure.
-The person appointed to investigate is the investigating manager. - 5.
-Written confirmation of the outcome of the investigation and action to be taken.
-Report sent to Director of Education with recommendations and determines what action to take. - 6.
-Letters sent to employee and person complained of within six weeks of receipt of disclosure.
-The person appointed to investigate is the investigating manager. - 7.
-Appeal against outcome of investigation within five working days from the receipt of the outcome.
-Employee who makes the disclosure. - 8.
-Appeal carried out within one month of appeal.
-The manager appointed to hear the appeal. - 9.
-Appeal to Proprietor within five working days from the receipt of outcome.
-Employee subject to the disclosure.
+Confirm in writing to the person complained of that a disclosure has been received and that it is being considered.
+Outline the process to be followed Within 10 working days Person who receives the disclosure - the receiving manager Confirmation of whether the matter is to be investigated, and if so, how it will be investigated Letters sent to employee and person complained of Within four weeks of receipt of disclosure Person appointed to investigate - the investigating manager Written confirmation of outcome of investigation and action to be taken.
+Report sent to Head of Education recommendations and determines what action to take.
+Letters sent to employee and person complained of Within six weeks of receipt of disclosure Person appointed to investigate - the investigating manager Appeal against outcome of investigation Within five working days from receipt of outcome Employee who makes the disclosure Appeal carried out Within one month of appeal Manager appointed to hear the appeal Appeal to Proprietor Within five working days from receipt of outcome Employee subject to the disclosure